 Greenbriar Now In Its Nineteenth Year of Yelling at Clouds

 I look at online comments and wonder if perhaps they are on to something: “Auto-Tune was part of grooming people to accept AI generated music wherein talent of any sort is obsolete.”
 Can musical talent itself become obsolete, or be rendered obsolete by dark interests who profit more reliably on AI generated content?
 From millions of songs passed through Spotify and Tik/Tok blenders must come goodness on occasion, but why seek modern counterpart to Buddy Holly if you can fake something as adequate, if not good, from desktop resources?
 Think of savings inherent in that.
 If faux Buddy doesn’t work out, just delete him.
 Does new art merely seek to recapture values of old art?
 Sure looks that way what with movies chasing intellectual properties from back when intellect was applied to creation of properties.
 One “ghost” act to lately draw massive attention is the Beatles, two plus specter of two, the forever fab four out with another “new” song, this one called Then and Now, Then being 25-30 years ago when producers couldn’t salvage a crudest recording by John Lennon (far from finished work) as opposed to Now, when technology at sci-fi level permits his found cassette to sound pro as conceivable, result a Beatles release no one could comfortably brand as fake, however cobbled it actually was.
 What a modern Promethius can achieve, let alone thousands of them creating life from the dead or non-existent.
 Will this as steady diet eventually do?
 Robot music might suffice if indeed we have all become robots, or is this mere argument made back when we shouted at 50’s clouds, or any of ones floating in seventy years since?
-Glad I’m not a striving musician, or even a striving writer, Greenbriar content to be teensiest niche in culture’s so-far vastest haystack.
+Glad I’m not a striving musician, or even a striving writer, Greenbriar content to be teensiest needle in culture’s so-far vastest haystack.

 2 Comments: